Periskulum/node-APP/README.md

 ## Introduction

-Svelte Flow Web App is an interactive, node-based application built with Svelte and Vite.
+Svelte Node Web App is an interactive, node-based application built with Svelte and Vite.
 It allows users to create, manipulate, and connect various types of nodes in a canvas-like environment.
 This project demonstrates the power and flexibility of Svelte for building complex, interactive user interfaces.

 ## Features